Skip to main content

 MEDICATION GUIDE

-ODACTRA™ (OH-dack-trah) House Dust Mite (Dermatophagoides farinae and Dermatophagoides pteronyssinus) Allergen Extract Sublingual Tablets |
+House Dust Mite (Dermatophagoides farinae and Dermatophagoides pteronyssinus) Allergen Extract

-Carefully read this Medication Guide before you start taking ODACTRA and each time you get a refill.
-This Medication Guide does not take the place of talking with your doctor about your medical condition or treatment.
-Talk with your doctor or pharmacist if there is something you do not understand or if you want to learn more about ODACTRA. |
+Carefully read this Medication Guide before you or your child starts taking ODACTRA and each time you get a refill.
+This Medication Guide does not take the place of talking with your healthcare provider about your or your child’s medical condition or treatment.
+Talk with your healthcare provider if there is something you do not understand or if you want to learn more about ODACTRA.

 What is the Most Important Information I Should Know about ODACTRA?

-Talk to your doctor or read the epinephrine patient information if you have any questions about the use of auto-injectable epinephrine. |
+Talk to your doctor or read the epinephrine patient information if you have any questions about the use of epinephrine.

 What is ODACTRA?

 ODACTRA is a prescription medicine used for sublingual (under the tongue) immunotherapy to treat house dust mite allergies that can cause sneezing, runny or itchy nose, stuffy or congested nose, or itchy and watery eyes.
-ODACTRA may be prescribed for persons 12 through 65 years of age who are allergic to house dust mites.
-ODACTRA is NOT a medication that gives immediate relief for symptoms of house dust mite allergy. |
+ODACTRA may be prescribed for persons 5 through 65 years of age who are allergic to house dust mites.

 Who Should Not Take ODACTRA?

-You should not take ODACTRA if:
+You or your child should not take ODACTRA if you or your child:

 What Should I Tell My Doctor Before Taking ODACTRA?

-ODACTRA is not indicated for use in children under 12 years of age or adults over 65 years of age. |
+ODACTRA is not indicated for use in children under 5 years of age or adults over 65 years of age.

 Are there any Reasons to Stop Taking ODACTRA?